trapexit/mergerfs/README.md

 * This document is very literal and thorough.
 Unless there is a bug things work as described.
 If a suspected feature isn't mentioned it doesn't exist.
 If certain libfuse arguments aren't listed they probably shouldn't be used.
 * Ensure you're using the latest version.
 Few distros have the latest version.
-* Run mergerfs as `root` (with **allow_other**) unless you're merging paths which are owned exclusively and fully by the same user otherwise strange permission issues may arise. mergerfs is designed and intended to be run as `root`.
+* Run mergerfs as `root` unless you're merging paths which are owned exclusively and fully by the same user otherwise strange permission issues may arise. mergerfs is designed and intended to be run as `root`.
 * If you don't see some directories and files you expect, policies seem to skip branches, you get strange permission errors, etc. be sure the underlying filesystems' permissions are all the same.
 Use `mergerfs.fsck` to audit the drive for out of sync permissions.
 * If you still have permission issues be sure you are using POSIX ACL compliant filesystems. mergerfs doesn't generally make exceptions for FAT, NTFS, or other non-POSIX filesystem.
 * Do **not** use `cache.files=off` if you expect applications (such as rtorrent) to use [mmap](http://linux.die.net/man/2/mmap) files.
 Shared mmap is not currently supported in FUSE w/ page caching disabled.
 Enabling `dropcacheonclose` is recommended when `cache.files=partial|full|auto-full`.